thisiskartikgupta/measure-me-demo/README.md

-# Measure Me iOS and Android demo
+# Measure Me
+### iOS and Android demo
-## In Progress...
+Use of Android's ARCore and iOS's ARKit for development of measurement app. <br/>